scottskidmore/SnakeGame/README.md

   deathmatches so that winners can be declared.

-### Help 11/25/2023
+### Help 12/07/2023
-* More info on the help button at the top of the Snake Client
+* If there are errors when building the server please check that the settings file is in the correct location.
-* all potential errors and exceptions are handled dynamically through display boxes or errors placed DIRECTLY through the GUI handled by our Network Controller!
+* If the server still does not build please either clean or rebuild as there may be unexpected/unwanted files in the net7.0 folder.

-## Authors 11/25/2023
+## Authors 12/07/2023

 Scott Skidmore and